JanDeulofeu/Zopa/README.md

  - All rates have been rounded up to the closest value, from 6.79% to 7.0%
  - The repayments have been rounded to the closest value with 2 digits

+ ## Loan Service interface

+ The interface LoanService, defines the entry point to calculate the rates given a CSV Lenders file and a Loan amount.

+     Loan calculate(String lendersFile, Integer amount)

  ## ZOPA CLI Application

  To build the application: